MDiv Entrance Tuition Grant

 For more information about the MDiv Entrance Tuition Waiver

-Eligibility: Domestic students who have applied for admission to a degree program at Emmanuel College with an 85% average or higher (4.0 CGPA) in previous university work are automatically considered for entrance scholarships.
+Eligibility: Domestic students who have applied for admission to a conjoint degree program at Emmanuel College with an 85% average or higher (CGPA 4.0) in previous university work are automatically considered for entrance scholarships.

 Emmanuel College entrance scholarships must be held by Emmanuel College.
-If a student who has been awarded an Emmanuel College entrance scholarship chooses to register at another Toronto School of Theology (TST) college, the award is withdrawn.
+If a student who has been awarded an Emmanuel College entrance scholarship chooses to register at another TST college, the award is withdrawn.